Middle School (6-8)

 Math at Notre Dame is alive, interactive, and innovative.
 The focus is on building math confidence as students develop critical strategies they need to use when solving problems.
 Students work collaboratively on exciting practical applications and explore various levels of STEM activities as they hone skills necessary for deep conceptual understanding.
-They are engaged in realistic applications of mathematics through project based learning which include situations such as purchasing their first car, modifying blueprints for a shopping mall, and creating mathematically proportioned scale drawings from actual measurements.
+They are engaged in realistic applications of mathematics through project-based learning which includes situations such as purchasing their first car, modifying blueprints for a shopping mall, and creating mathematically proportioned scale drawings from actual measurements.
 Students learn that math requires dedication and concentration, but that the path towards understanding can be filled with joy and magic and has infinite possibilities.
-Capable 8th grade students are offered the opportunity to participate in the NYS Algebra I 9th grade Regents course and exam.
+Capable 8th-grade students are offered the opportunity to participate in the NYS Algebra I 9th grade Regents course and exam.

 Our social studies program transforms middle school social studies classes into multi-faceted learning experiences.
 The lessons start with a big idea — the Essential Question — and incorporate note taking, group work, and step-by-step discovery.
 Students are engaged in lively town meetings, political debates, archaeological excavations, cave explorations, and much more.
 With the focus maintained on the student, instruction taps into a variety of learning styles, allowing students of all abilities to learn and succeed.